 The configuration would look like this:

-It could also be server reboot command “shutdown -r” that lets you restart the server like in a blink of an eye.
+It could also be server reboot command “shutdown -r” – this allows you to restart the server remotely without login credentials.

 The configuration would look like this: